jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 as TEAP utilizes the mutual crypto-binding based on EMSK as described in {{RFC7029}}.

+On the other hand, if the inner method is not deriving EMSK as with password authentication or unauthenticated provisioning, then this thread still exists.

 ## Mitigation of Known Vulnerabilities and Protocol Deficiencies

 TEAP addresses the known deficiencies and weaknesses in some EAP